• Skip to primary navigation

 For the best texture!

-• I’m always a big fan of my vitamix, but you can use a hand blender or a stand blender.
-And it’s ok if you don’t get a super smooth texture here, a few bits here and there are fine.
+• I’m always a big fan of my Vitamix, but you can use a hand or stand blender.
+It’s ok if you don’t get a super smooth texture here, a few bits here and there are fine.

-• If you use a stand blender, make sure the soups cools for at least 5 minutes or so, then blend in batches filling the blender about half way.
+• If you use a stand blender, make sure the soups cools for at least 5 minutes, then blend in batches filling the blender about half way.

 • To add an extra layer of texture, add the petals of 1 artichoke heart as per the recipe.